PortNumber53/task-sync/README.md

 ### 4. `docker_shell`

-Executes a shell command inside a specified Docker container or image.
+Executes one or more shell commands inside a pre-existing, running Docker container.
+This step locates a running container by its `image_tag` and verifies the container's image hash against a provided `image_id` to ensure it is up-to-date.
+It does **not** create or start containers.

 **Settings:**